bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

 ## Doing the [Electric Slide](https://www.youtube.com/watch?v=-mOY2eWO2qw)

-Once the contraints are found, we can animate the view.
+Once the constraints are found, we can animate the view.
 Here is a general `slide` function which handles all of the sliding operations.
 It takes the following parameters

 * `from` -- defines the side of the view that will be leading the slide
 * `to` -- defines the opposite side of the view we are sliding

 If the view is currently hidden, then it will slide into view, otherwise it will slide out of view.
-The orientation of the slide depends on the contraints we give to `from` and `to`, and the direction by their ordering.
+The orientation of the slide depends on the constraints we give to `from` and `to`, and the direction by their ordering.

 ```swift